vyadh/nutest/README.md

 ## Motivation

-Nushell doesn't include a test runner for Nu scripts in the standard library.
+Nushell doesn't currently include a test runner for Nu scripts in the standard library.
 As a shell language, writing the odd script is Nushell's raison d'être.
-This project aims to encourage writing tests for those scripts by making testing extremely accessible.
+Nu-test aims to encourage writing tests for those scripts by making testing more easily accessible.

 The hope is that this runner will be accepted into the Nushell standard library as the value of this is much diminished if the test runner needs to be obtained separately.

-Hopefully this project has been archived by the time you read this!

 ## Writing Tests